 After morning tea at Bramdean, and a short drive north with South Downs National Park on our right, we arrive at The Barn at Bury Court for a guided tour.
 The gardens at Bury Court are contemporary in style and include gardens designed by Piet Oudolf & Christopher Bradley-Hole.
 The courtyard garden was created by owner John Coke in collaboration with Piet Oudolf and reflect Oudolf’s passion for the naturalistic style and feature ornamental grasses and hardy perennials.

-Day 10: Saturday 4 July, Brighton – Brighton and surrounds – Brighton
+Day 10: Saturday 4 July, Winchester – Brighton and surrounds – Brighton

 - Spend the morning with Andy Sturgeon, one of UK’s leading garden designers